-Medicare Part D plans, or Medicare Prescription Drug plans, provide drug coverage to Original Medicare, and certain Medicare Cost Plans, Medicare Private Fee-for-Service (PFFS) Plans and Medicare Medical Savings Account (MSA) Plans.
-In order to get Medicare Part D, you must join a plan run by an insurance company or other private company approved by Medicare.
+Medicare Part D plans, or Medicare Prescription Drug plans, provide the prescription drug coverage that is not included in Medicare A and B, certain Medicare Cost Plans, Medicare Private Fee-for-Service (PFFS) Plans and Medicare Medical Savings Account (MSA) Plans.
+In order to get Medicare Part D coverage, you must join a plan run by an insurer or another private company approved by Medicare.
 Medicare Part D plans can vary in cost and drugs covered.
-At HealthPocket, you can use our Medicare Plan Comparison Tool to find the right Medicare Part D plan in order to minimize your out of pocket Medicare drug costs.1
+At HealthPocket, you can use our Medicare Plan Comparison Tool to find the right Medicare Part D plan in order to minimize your out-of-pocket Medicare drug costs.1

-An individual enrolled in any Medicare Part D plan will have out of pocket costs each year associated with their Prescription Drug Plan:
+An individual enrolled in any Medicare Part D plan will incur out-of-pocket costs each year associated with their Prescription Drug Plan:

 Typically, consumers pay a monthly premium for Medicare part D plans.
-If you make above $85,000 individually or jointly make more than $170,000, you will have to pay an additional fee on top of your monthly Medicare Part D premium based on the following table.
+If you make above $85,000 individually or above $170,000 jointly with your spouse, you will have to pay an additional fee on top of your monthly Medicare Part D premium based on the following table.2

 |$85,000 or less||$170,000 or less||Your Plan Premium|